A Leray-Serre spectral sequence for Lagrangian Floer theory: Compactness

-The type $\g$ is obtained from $\bigsqcup \g_i$ by (making edges finite), so by the coherence axioms it is enough to specify stabilized data on each sub type.
+The type $\g$ is obtained from $\bigsqcup \g_i$ by gluing at infinity and (making edges finite), so by the coherence axioms it is enough to specify stabilized data on each subtype.
 To simplify the compactness argument we assume that our configuration does not contain positive, finite length edges.

-\begin{theorem} Let $\g$ be an uncrowded type with $\I(\g,\underline{x})\leq 1$ and let $\mc{P}=(P_\gamma)$ be a collection of coherent, regular, stabilized fibered perturbation data that contains data for all types $\gamma$ with $\I(\gamma,\underline{x})\geq 0$ and from which $\g$ can be obtained by (making an edge finite/non-zero) or (contracting an edge).
-Then the compactified moduli space $\overline{\mc{M}}_\g(D, P_\g)$ contains only regular configurations $\gamma$ with broken edges and unmarked disk vertices.
-In particular, there is no sphere bubbling or vertical disk bubbling. \end{theorem}
+\begin{theorem} Let $\g$ be an uncrowded, unbroken type with $\I(\g,\underline{x})\leq 1$ and let $\mc{P}=(P_\Xi)_{\Xi\in\gamma}$ be a collection of coherent, regular, $\pi$-stabilized fibered perturbation data that contains data for all types $\Xi$ from which $\g$ can be obtained by some combination of (collapsing an edge/making an edge finite or non-zero) or (forgetting a ghost component).
+Then the compactified moduli space $\overline{\mc{M}}_\g(\underline{x},D, P_\g)$ of adapted configurations contains only regular configurations $\gamma$ with broken edges and disk vertices.
+In particular, there are no sphere bubbles.
+Moreover, moduli corresponding to vertical disk bubbles come in pairs or can be given opposite orientations so that they cancel in an algebraic sense. \end{theorem}